tomcl/hlp2020-team-n/README.md

 * Each team member should merge their work to master/ update from master from time to time.
 Needed before end (for assessment) and if their work has functions contributed from/to others.
 * Directory `team` will be used for final team deliverable.
 In that case merging individual branch work is not trivial since all code will run under the same directory.

+## FSharp files and modules

+One module per file, module name same as file name.
+Module names should be capitalised.

+## Sharing Code

+Shared library code can be developed by an individuals as a module under their personal directory (for assessment of indiv code) and shared by others since you can add a module with source file anywhere to your fsharp project.

+Obviously to share your code you will need to make sure it gets merged from your dev branch into master.

+During team phase, to make modules neater, you can relaocate shared library modules to a separate libs directory etc.

+[eeextensions.fs](https://intranet.ee.ic.ac.uk/t.clarke/hlp/images/eeextensions.zip) is a shared library I give you with a few utility functions added to the core standard libraries.
+Put this under your repo  libs directory from the start, and use it (from there) if you need to.

 ## Guidelines

 * Always do development on own branch, never directly on master